dxf/OneLineBottles/README.md

 # OneLineBottles
 10 Green Bottles, sung to you by Google.
 In one line.
-Code golf!
+I made this as a challenge.
 ## Requirements
 - Python
 - `py -m pip install gtts`